gpbl/isomorphic500/README.md

 ### Stores

-Some components do not listen to stores directly, but they are wrapped with an high-order component using the [connectToStores](src/utils/connectToStores.js) utility.
+Some components do not listen to stores directly, they are instead wrapped with an high-order component using the [connectToStores](src/utils/connectToStores.js) utility.
 See for example the [PhotoPage](src/pages/PhotoPage.js).

 (Thanks [@gaearon](https://github.com/gaearon) for exploring this technique [in his article](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750).
 The approach is also discussed in [this fluxible issue](https://github.com/yahoo/fluxible/issues/70)).

 #### Resource stores

-While REST API usually returns collections as arrays, resource stores keep their items as objects – like the [PhotoStore](src/stores/PhotoStore.js).
-This simplify how items are progressively updated during the app’s life.
+While REST APIs usually return collections as arrays, a resource store keeps the items organized in an object – like the [PhotoStore](src/stores/PhotoStore.js).
+This simplifies the progressive updates that may happen during the app’s life.

 #### The RouteStore